 - A UNH faculty member serves as program director on-site or on UNH campus, or both

 - Students study abroad with other UNH students, as well as other US and international students, in many cases

 - Courses are aligned with UNH curricula, making it easy to fulfill UNH Major, Minor, and Discovery requirements

 - Students pay UNH tuition plus a program fee that typically covers room, board, and excursions

 - Students are eligible to apply their federal financial aid and most scholarships toward the cost of the program

 The College of Liberal Arts (COLA) offers a wide range of managed study abroad programs that are administered by the COLA Center for Study Abroad.
-These programs provide opportunities for liberal arts students as well as students in programs and colleges throughout the University to experience and learn about different cultures and, in non-English-speaking countries, to increase proficiency in a foreign language.
+These programs provide opportunities for UNH students from all colleges to engage with diverse cultures and to prepare themselves for a globally interconnected workplace while making progress towards degree requirements.

-To learn about other study abroad opportunities, through UNH-managed programs outside of COLA, UNH-approved programs, or UNH exchange programs, students should visit the Center for International Education and Global Engagement (CIEGE) in 223 Hood House, or view a list of programs at their website.
+To learn about other study abroad opportunities, through UNH-managed programs outside of COLA, UNH-approved programs, or UNH exchange programs, students should visit the UNH Global Education Center in 310 Conant Hall, or view a list of programs at their website.